major/rhel7stig-sphinx/doc/source/high.rst

 # grep localpkg_gpgcheck /etc/yum.conf
 localpkg_gpgcheck=1

-If "localpkg_gpgcheck" is not set to ”1”, or if options are missing or commented out, this is a finding.
+If "localpkg_gpgcheck" is not set to "1", or if options are missing or commented out, ask the System Administrator how the signatures of local packages and other operating system components are verified.

+If there is no process to validate the signatures of local packages that is approved by the organization, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~